shadowy-pycoder/goso/README.md

 ###  OpenSerp API
 `goso` also supports [OpenSERP (Search Engine Results Page)](https://github.com/karust/openserp) from [Karust](https://github.com/karust).
 This is a completely *FREE* alternative to the Google Search JSON API, though it works a little bit slower, but gives basically the same results.

-So, to make it work, you need tu run OperSERP server locally.
+So, to make it work, you need to run OperSERP server locally.
 You can do it like this:

 With Docker:
 ```shell